 In the summer…chinch bugs are out and about!
 The bad news is that they’re here to eat up your greens.
 Chinch bugs simply love to munch on your grass.
 The good news: we can help!

 For those interested (and not squeamish), read on about these insects.
 We hope you’ll become enlightened on how they tick and, more importantly, how you can detect them.

 A drought-stressed lawn is more susceptible to chinch bugs than a lawn that isn’t.
-That’s part of the reason we were inspired to write this blog – it’s the summer months and your lawn may be drying out and getting baked by the Austin sun, giving these little creatures a perfect opportunity to turn your lawn into a feeding and breeding ground.
+That’s part of the reason we were inspired to write this blog – it’s the summer months and your lawn may be drying out and getting baked by the Central Texas sun, giving these little creatures a perfect opportunity to turn your lawn into a feeding and breeding ground.

 Chinch bugs frequently appear on an area of your lawn that is exposed to a high level of sun.
 This includes parts of your lawn that are right by the street’s curb, side yard, or even the border of your garden bed.
 If that’s where you’re seeing the damage, you might have chinch bugs.

 Additionally, if you try to pull up the damaged grass and it’s difficult to pull up from your lawn that’s another sign that these littler critters are the culprit.

 To check for chinch bugs, we must look in the morning.
 Inspect the space where the dead and living grass meet and part the grass to look for chinch bugs.
 Look for tiny red specks which are the eggs or nymph.